Yoz75/Atom/README.md

 Simple atoms-like simulation written in D (ignore C files, it's just raylib)<br>
 By the way, Atom uses raylib as renderer: https://www.raylib.com/ <br>

-Currently, you can change settings only from code, this will be fixed soon (or not soon)<br>
+Currently, you can change start settings (particles count, types count, max force and max nearby particles count) when start simulation, but the rest can only be changed from code, I'll fix it soon (or not soon)<br>

 All particles interact with some force.
 Force is inversely proportional to the square of the distance.
 There is some particle types, every type interact each other with different force (you can change count of types from code, by default, there is 3 types.